aslezar/GigaGrowthVentures-assignment/README.md

    npm run client
    ```

-8. Access Sociopedia in your web browser at `http://localhost:3000`.
+8. Access the App in your web browser at `http://localhost:3000`.